ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-In line one and two, we declare two variables called [start]{.var} and [stop]{.var}, which initially have the default integer value zero.
-In line three, we declare a different integer variable called [delta]{.var}, to which we assign an initial value [3]{.lit}.
-And finally, in line four, we assign to variable [stop]{.var} an integer expression.
-For variable declarations Nim offers some more variants, which we will discuss soon: We can use type inference, when we immediately assign an initial value, we can use [var]{.key} sections to introduce multiple variables without the need to type the [var]{.key}
-keyword multiple times, we can list multiple names of the same data type in front of the colon separated by commas, or we may use the [let]{.key}
-keyword to declare immutable variables.
+In line one and two, we declare two variables called `start` and `stop`, which initially have the default integer value zero.
+In line three, we declare a different integer variable called `delta`, to which we assign an initial value `3`.
+And finally, in line four, we assign to variable `stop` an integer expression.
+For variable declarations Nim offers some more variants, which we will discuss soon: We can use type inference, when we immediately assign an initial value, we can use `var` sections to introduce multiple variables without the need to type the `var` keyword multiple times, we can list multiple names of the same data type in front of the colon separated by commas, or we may use the `let` keyword to declare immutable variables.

-In some Nim documentation and in this book, the terms [declaration]{.ndef} and [definition]{.ndef} may be used alternately, which is not fully correct.
+In some Nim documentation and in this book, the terms `declaration` and `definition` may be used alternately, which is not fully correct.
 Precisely, a declaration is a statement announcing that something exists, while a definition is a more detailed description.
 In the C programming language we differentiate between a function declaration, which describes only the name of the function and the number and data types of its parameters, and a function definition, which also has to specify the names of the function parameters as well as the source code of the function body.
 In Nim, function declarations are not used that often, as they are only really needed when two functions call each other.
 For that case we declare the first function, so that we can already use it in the definition of the other function, before we finally also define the first function.
 For other entities like constants, variables, data types or modules, a distinction between the terms declaration and definition makes not that much sense, that is why we may use both terms alternately.